The low-down on all eight College World Series participants with detailed scouting reports from coaches who faced them during the regular season.

 "In the bullpen, I like Bolsinger.
 He's got a decent fastball from a three-quarters slot, a pretty firm fastball, but the slider's definitely his best pitch -- a hard, 10-to-4, sweeping kind of slider.
 He does a good job burying it and expanding it late for an out pitch.
 If you can lay off the slider below the belt, attack fastballs and hit the slider up in the zone, you can hit him OK.
 Richards is a three-quarters guy whose got an absolutely nasty slider.
 He comes after hitters with a fastball/slider mix and lives down in the zone.
 His slider has hard, frisbee action, and he uses it to expand away from lefties, uses it as a back-foot pitch against a right-hander.
 He's really effective when hitters leave the zone."

 "Defensively, they're very, very good.
 You're talking about a USA player at short, a fifth-year guy at second, a fifth-year guy at first, a fifth-year guy behind the plate, a serviceable guy in Siddons at third, Fellhauer can track it in center.
+Gary Brown is the fastest guy in the country, his speed shows up in defense all over the place.
+They're a veteran defensive team.

 "For me, the way you beat them is you've got to pound their pitching and get into their bullpen.
 I question their depth on the mound, but their offense is so good, they overcome it.
 When they give up five, they score six, and when they give up eight, they score nine.
 It's almost like their pitching depth doesn't ever come into play unless their backs are against the wall.
 But as long as Pill, [Noe] Ramirez and Renken are out there, they're just so good defensively and offensively, those guys are plenty good enough."